sudotliu/sudotliu.github.io/_portfolio/pop.md

 for several reasons:
 - We had a more clearly-defined MVP and were ready to push past prototyping
 - Managing media queries to support both desktop and mobile web views had become taxing
-- React was growing in popularity and I bet on it becoming a leading frontend technology
+- React was growing in popularity and we bet on it becoming a leading frontend technology
 - React Native gave us a way to produce two native apps with one unified codebase
 - User interviews suggested that a native mobile app was far more important than having a desktop experience at all